ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/composability/index.md

 ## A brief introduction {#a-brief-introduction}

 Smart contracts are public on Ethereum and can be thought of as open APIs.
 You don't need to write your own smart contract to become a dapp developer, you just need to know how to interact with them.
 For example, you can use the existing smart contracts of [Uniswap](https://uniswap.exchange/swap), a decentralized exchange, to handle all the token swap logic in your app – you don't need to start from scratch.
-[Check out some of their contracts](https://github.com/Uniswap/uniswap-v3-core/tree/main/contracts).
+Check out some of their [v2](https://github.com/Uniswap/uniswap-v2-core/tree/master/contracts) and [v3](https://github.com/Uniswap/uniswap-v3-core/tree/main/contracts) contracts.

 ## Related tutorials {#related-tutorials}